MishievousCloud/MischievousCloud.github.io/index.md

 ## 2. Code Review <a id="Code Review"><a>

-Below is the video to my code review that I performed at the beginning of my journey to enhance each of the artifact choices where I provide an in-depth look at each of the programs, how they work, what issues there are, and what enhancements I believe I should make.
+Below is the video to my code review that I performed at the beginning of my journey to enhance each of the artifact choices where I provide an in-depth look at each of the programs, how they work, what issues are present, and what enhancements I should make.
 If the link does not work for the embedded video [here is a link to the video itself on YouTube](https://www.youtube.com/embed/pC1tkp_Lheo).

   <p align="center">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/pC1tkp_Lheo" title="Justin Aebi Code Review" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>